 Cleocin Vaginal Cream 2% has been studied in pregnant women during the second trimester.
 In women treated for seven days, abnormal labor was reported in 1.1% of patients who received clindamycin vaginal cream 2% compared with 0.5% of patients who received placebo.

-Reproduction studies have been performed in rats and mice using oral and parenteral doses of clindamycin up to 600 mg/kg/day (62 and 25 times, respectively, the maximum human exposure based on mg/m2) and have revealed no evidence of harm to the fetus due to clindamycin.
-In one mouse strain, cleft palates were observed in treated fetuses; this outcome was not produced in other mouse strains or in other species and is, therefore, considered to be a strain specific effect.
+Reproduction studies have been performed in rats and mice using oral and parenteral doses of clindamycin up to 600 mg/kg/day (62 and 25 times, respectively, the maximum human exposure based on body surface area) and have revealed no evidence of harm to the fetus due to clindamycin.
+Cleft palates were observed in fetuses from one mouse strain treated intraperitoneally with clindamycin at 200 mg/kg/day (about 10 times the recommended dose based on body surface area conversions).
+Since this effect was not observed in other mouse strains or in other species, the effect may be strain specific.

 Clindamycin has been detected in human milk after oral or parenteral administration.
 It is not known if clindamycin is excreted in human milk following the use of vaginally administered clindamycin phosphate.

 Because of the potential for serious adverse reactions in nursing infants from clindamycin phosphate, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients have not been established.

 Clinical studies for Cleocin Vaginal Cream 2% did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.